Who is Blob on The Masked Singer?

 The 6ft 8 actor has appeared on Fast and Loose, Doctor Who, Travel Man and Who Do You Think You Are?.

-Mo Gilligan thought TV presenter Richard Osmond was the very tall man behind Blob.
+Mo Gilligan thought TV presenter Richard Osman was the very tall man behind Blob.

 The comedian and producer, who is best known for presenting Pointless and House of Games, has appeared on a number of shows such as Child Genius, Taskmaster, The Last Leg and Who Wants to Be a Millionaire?